FIND SUPPORT WITH US

 Our youth club, Weekend is Here

-The WisH Club is full of equipment - pool table, X box, large Connect 4, TV, DVD player, football table, air hockey, chill out area with bean bags and comfy couches.
+The WisH Club is full of equipment - pool table, X box, large Connect 4, TV, DVD player, football table, air hockey, exercise bikes, chill out area with bean bags and comfy couches.

 All members have a personal emergency evacuation plan (PEEP) in place and a care plan in place should they require support with personal care.